-OK, we’ll save the suspense on this one: retinol and hyaluronic acid are about as perfect a skincare duo as you could ever find.
-Think Batman and Robin, Lucy and Ethel, peanut butter and jel . . . well, you get the idea!
+Retinol and hyaluronic acid are about as perfect a skincare duo as you could ever find.
 Not only can you use retinol and hyaluronic acid together, you should, as their respective benefits complement each other perfectly.
 That’s why, in this article, we’ll discuss the benefits of retinol and hyaluronic acid and how to use them together for optimum effect.

 IN A NUTSHELL

-Good to Know: Although they do different things, retinol and hyaluronic acid compliment, rather than clash with each other when it comes to skincare.
+Good to Know: Although they offer different benefits, retinol and hyaluronic acid compliment, rather than clash with each other when it comes to skincare.

-Recommended Products: Just Dew It Hydrating Serum, Eyes Eyes Baby Anti-Aging Eye Cream, Youth Fairy Retinol Moisturizer, H2 Oh Yeah Hydrating Moisturizer and Crème de la Cream Brightening Moisturizer.
+Recommended Products: Just Dew It Hydrating Serum, ‘A’ Game Retinol Serum, Eyes Eyes Baby Anti-Aging Eye Cream, Youth Fairy Retinol Moisturizer, H2 Oh Yeah Hydrating Moisturizer and Crème de la Cream Brightening Moisturizer.